Tonic-Box/YABR/README.md

-A simple ClassFIle and bytecode reader/writer I wrote as a learning exercize.
+A simple java ClassFIle and bytecode reader/writer I wrote as a learning exercize.
 Usage examples in Main.java.

 Inspired by: https://github.com/d-o-g/classpooly